-1) Collect additional soil samples in the areas of identified contamination to delimit the extent of metals contamination exceeding WDNR standards.
+1) Collect additional soil samples in the areas of identified contamination to delimit the extent of metals contamination exceeding WDNR standards and characterize fill materials.

-Several additional boring will be installed in the three areas of concern previously identified.
-The borings will be extended to a depth of 12 to 16 feet or until groundwater is encountered.
+Several additional borings will be installed in the three areas of concern previously identified.
+The borings will be extended until groundwater is encountered.
 Soil samples will be described in the field and screened for organic vapors using a photo ionization detector equipped with a 10.6 eV lamp.
 Based on field observation and organic vapor screening soil samples will be selected for laboratory analysis.
 At each boring two soil samples will be selected for metal analysis; one from the shallow, direct-contact soil and one from the horizon where impacts have been identified previously.
+The samples will be analyzed for the 8 RCRA metals, copper, and zinc.
+Select samples will be analyzed for PAHs to characterize the direct contact hazard at the site.
 Additionally, if any soil samples exhibit organic vapor levels above 20 vppm they will be analyzed for VOCs.
 Proposed locations are shown on Figure 10.